HazemTech365/PowerMenu/README.md

 ---

+## ⚡ TL;DR

+PowerMenu is your **lightweight Windows power utility** that puts shutdown, restart, sleep, hibernate, Safe Mode, and advanced reboot options all in one sleek app — no install needed.
+Run it, choose your action, done.
+Perfect for power users who want **full control without the hassle**.
+Works on Windows 8, 10, and 11.
+Admin rights required for Safe Mode and advanced features.
+Download on GitHub and stay powered! 🚀

+---

 ## 🏁 Final Words

 PowerMenu started as a small idea, but it's made with love, care, and real tech spirit.